uwarring82/AdvLab_Guide/Main.md

 **Rule:** Everyone who enters the laboratory must hold valid safety training.

 **Deadline:** Training must be valid on the day you enter.
-Training expires 12 months after completion.
+Training is valid for 12 months after completion.

 **Consequence of failure:**